Exodus76/typeraceapp/README.md

 ## Installation

-To install Typeraceapp, download the releaze 7z and just start the typerace.exe.
+To install Typeraceapp, download the releaze 7z and just start with typerace.exe.

 ## Contributing